-Where The Suburbs Moved Left — And How It Swung Elections
+Where The Suburbs Moved Left — And How The Shift Swung Elections

 Even though Orange County is just outside Los Angeles, the CDC's urban-rural scale technically doesn't consider it a suburb but a large central metro.
 Still, something big happened there that's worth noting.
 Orange County has traditionally had been an area dominated by Republicans, or at least a place where the GOP did well.

 Consider that before these midterm elections, Republicans held four of the six congressional seats in Orange County.
 Come January, Democrats will control all six.
-What's more, every single congressional district that touches the Pacific Ocean was won by Democrats, except one in Washington State.
+What's more, every single congressional district that touches the Pacific Ocean was won by Democrats, except one in Washington state.

 A note about California: San Bernardino County, which is geographically the largest suburban county in the United States and contains five different congressional districts, flipped from blue to red over the past two years.
 So what happened there?

 California has a top-two primary system, where the two highest primary vote-getters advance to the general election regardless of party.
 In the 8th Congressional District, two Republicans advanced this year.
 This inflated the total number of Republican votes cast in the county.
 In 2016, the same thing happened in Orange County.
-There, two Democrats ran against each other in the state's 46th district.
+There, two Democrats ran against each other in the state's 46th District.

 Minneapolis